 Cue me freaking out about having twins during pregnancy.

-Why I’m having twins and scared about it
+Why I’m having twins and freaking out

 Carrying twins also imposes its own set of risks to myself and the babies.
 I now have a high-risk pregnancy for carrying multiples, including: